danieljoos/libkafka-asio/docs/connection.md

 ```

 Tries to connect to the brokers, specified in the configuration given to this
-client object.
+connection object.
 If no such broker address was configured, the handler function
 will be scheduled with `ErrorNoBroker`.
 Connection attempts will be made in the sequence, the broker addresses were
 added to the configuration.